Lombiq/Hastlayer-Core/Readme.md

 ## Overview

 [Hastlayer](http://www.hastlayer.com/) - Be the hardware.
 Transforming .NET assemblies into FPGA hardware for faster execution.
+This is the PC-side component of Hastlayer, the one that transforms .NET assemblies, programs attached FPGAs and communicates with said FPGAs.

 On how to use Hastlayer in your own application see the sample projects in the solution.